English Spanish

 At the age of 23, Kate began having seizures in her sleep.
 Kate’s inspiring story leads us along her path through seizures to acceptance and wellness.
 Her journey continues, as she endeavors to bring awareness to the dangers of misdiagnosis, and to eliminate the lingering misconception about epilepsy.
 Signed book copies available for purchase.

-Funds raised from the Epilepsy Education Conference provide year-round education and awareness resources, training programs on seizure recognition and first aid, as well as access to specialty and supportive care at no cost for the more than 50,000 people in San Diego who are impacted by epilepsy.
+Funds raised through the Epilepsy Education Conference will support year-round education and awareness initiatives, seizure recognition and first aid training, and access to specialty and supportive services—provided at no cost to the more than 50,000 people in San Diego County impacted by epilepsy.

 9:00 am Registration and Sponsor Marketplace Open.
 Light Refreshments Served.